Zowe server-side installation overview

 The steps to prepare the z/OS environment to launch Zowe are the same for all installation methods.

 Choose from the following methods to configure the Zowe runtime:

 We recommend you open the links to this configuration procedure in new tabs.

 zwe init command runs the subcommands in sequence automatically.
-You can choose to run the subcommands one by one to define each step based on your need, or if you encounter some failures with
+You can choose to run the subcommands one by one to define each step based on your need.
+If you encounter any failures with

-zwe init command, you can pick up the failed subcommands step specifically and rerun it.
+zwe init command, you can pick up the failed subcommands step specifically and rerun this subcommand.

-Prepare custom MVS data sets.
-Copy the data sets provided with Zowe to custom data sets. (
+- Prepare the custom MVS data sets.
+Copy the data sets provided with Zowe to custom data sets.

 zwe init mvs)